northern-lyt/Student-Result-Management-System/README.md

 # Student-Result-Management-System
 Student Result Management System written in C language in MCA first year, Punjab University.

+This project will have single interface, for the user.
+This project has various functions to maintain and create student’s record/result card such as to add, delete, modify and search a record.
+Also, it will have a function to display result of student individually and division wise.
+The project is handled by a single person who handles all the functions.
+It is password protected because content has to be protected and details or changes can be made by only the office person.
+It is for office purpose only.
 Using C and File Handing concept developed a basic management system that can perform following functions such as

 ## Main menu